QuennieZeng/Empathic-Credit-System-Analysis/README.md

 ### Loans Data

 - **Null Values**: In the `loans` data, the `paid_date` column has null values where loans were not paid.
-We kept these as null because filling them with placeholder values could affect time-related visualizations.
+I kept these as null because filling them with placeholder values could affect time-related visualizations.
 - **Data Cleaning**:
-    - We checked for overlapping loans, ensuring no user had two loans issued with overlapping dates.
+    - I checked for overlapping loans, ensuring no user had two loans issued with overlapping dates.
     - Duplicates in the data were handled by identifying repeated loan records based on the same `loan_id`, `user_id`, and `issue_date`.
     - Inaccurate loan amounts, invalid statuses, and other potential data errors were checked and cleaned.

 ### Emotional Data

-- **Duplicates**: We assumed that duplicate emotional records with the same timestamp from the same user were data entry errors.
+- **Duplicates**: I assumed that duplicate emotional records with the same timestamp from the same user were data entry errors.
 These were removed to avoid skewing the analysis.
 - **Missing Data**:
-    - We kept missing values as null in columns like `relationship`, `location`, and `weather`, assuming that users did not provide this information.
+    - I kept missing values as null in columns like `relationship`, `location`, and `weather`, assuming that users did not provide this information.
-    - In cases of missing `primary_emotion` or `time_of_day`, we flagged these records for potential errors but did not remove them, as they were critical for the emotional analysis.
+    - In cases of missing `primary_emotion` or `time_of_day`, I flagged these records for potential errors but did not remove them, as they were critical for the emotional analysis.

 ### Users Data

-- **Missing Data**: We assumed that missing values in fields like `score`, `approved_date`, `credit_limit`, and `interest_rate` indicated that users did not receive loans.
+- **Missing Data**: I assumed that missing values in fields like `score`, `approved_date`, `credit_limit`, and `interest_rate` indicated that users did not receive loans.
-- **Null Values**: We maintained nulls for fields like `denied_date`, assuming that loans without this value were not denied yet.
+- **Null Values**: I maintained nulls for fields like `denied_date`, assuming that loans without this value were not denied yet.

 ---
 For more detailed information on the data cleaning process, refer to the SQL scripts provided in the sql_queries folder, which include: